Types of perfect matchings in toroidal square grids: Preliminaries

-Consider now a perfect matching $M$ of $T_{m,n}$ (in contrast to our view of paths and cycles as subgraphs, we consider matchings as subsets of edges).
-We will associate to $M$ a di-graph $D_{m,n}=D_{m,n}(M)=(U,D)$ over the same set of nodes of $T_{m,n}$, that is $U=V_{m,n}$, and such that (see Figure~\ref{fig:matchingToDigraph}): \begin{itemize} \item If $v$ is black, then $vw\in D$ if and only if $vw$ is an edge of $M$. \item If $v$ is white, then $vw\in D$ provided: (1) $vw$ is not an edge of $M$, and (2) if $uv$ is the edge of the matching $M$ incident to $v$, then $u$, $v$, and $w$ all lie in the same row or the same column of $T_{m,n}$. \end{itemize} The association of $M$ to $D_{m,n}(M)$ is inspired on one due to Thiant~\cite[Ch.~5]{Thiant06} which maps domino tilings of rectangles (equivalently, perfect matching of grids) to rooted trees.
-However, neither our context, nor the properties of the derived objects are related to~\cite{Thiant06}.
-In particular, we consider toroidal grids in contrast to square grids, and hence~$D_{m,n}(M)$ is not necessarily even a forest.
+Consider now a perfect matching $\match$ of $T_{m,n}$ (in contrast to our view of paths and cycles as subgraphs, we consider matchings as subsets of edges).
+We now formally define the di-graph denoted by $D(\match)$ in Section~\ref{sec:intro}.
+Since $\match$ is a perfect matching of $T_{m,n}$, we denote it by $D_{m,n}(\match)$ or simply by $D_{m,n}$.
+Di-graph $D_{m,n}=D_{m,n}(\match)$ has vertex set $U$ and edge set $D$, hence $D_{m,n}=(U,D)$.
+The vertex set of $D_{m,n}$ equals the vertex set of $T_{m,n}$, that is $U=V(T_{m,n})$.
+The edge set $D$ is such that (see Figure~\ref{fig:matchingToDigraph}): \begin{itemize} \item If $v$ is black, then $vw\in D$ if and only if $vw$ is an edge of $\match$. \item If $v$ is white, then $vw\in D$ provided: \begin{inparaenum}[(1)] \item $vw$ is not an edge of $\match$, and \item if $uv$ is the edge of the matching $\match$ incident to $v$, then $u$, $v$, and $w$ all lie in the same row or the same column of $T_{m,n}$. \end{inparaenum} \end{itemize}

-The digraph $D_{m,n}(M)$ has a fair amount of interesting structure.
-Our next result states the most obvious one. \begin{lemma} If $M$ is a perfect matching of $T_{m,n}$ and $D_{m,n}=D_{m,n}(M)$, then \begin{enumerate} \item Every node of $D_{m,n}$ has out-degree one. every node of~$D_{m,n}$ has out-degree one. \item If two black nodes belong to the same dipath of $D_{m,n}$, then either they both lie in even rows and columns, or they both lie in odd rows and columns.

-\item Any dicycle of $D_{m,n}$ has all of its corners of the same parity. \end{enumerate} \end{lemma} \begin{proof} To establish Claim~(\ref{it:outDegree}) it suffices to observe that the edges outgoing from a node are completely determined by the edges of $M$ incident to that node, and observing that there is exactly one such matching edge per node.

-To establish Claim~(\ref{it:follow}) just oberseve that if the outgoing edge from a black node is horizontal (respectively, vertical), then it is incident to a white node whose unique outgoing edge will also be horizontal (respectively, vertical) edge.
-Claim~(\ref{it:parity}) follow immediately from Claim~(\ref{it:follow}). \end{proof} Note that for a perfect matching $M$ of $T_{m,n}$, the components of digraph $D_{m,n}(M)$ can be partition into two classes depending on the parity of their corners -- we will not directly use this property of $D_{m,n}$.